LOADING ...

 of boxes

-Also discovered were the first recordings Travis
+Also discovered were the original recordings Travis

 had engineered in